ShaShekhar/myProjects/README.md

 # Bearing Counting
-Connect the Rpi with local network, just type the IP address of Rpi into your browser, it will open a html page running on Flask server, whick shows the production count and the user can reset the count or Shut-off the production when desired count is reached.
+Connect the Rpi to local network, just type the IP address of Rpi into your browser, it will open a html page running on Flask server, whick shows the production count and the user can reset the count or Shut-off the production when desired count is reached.